tflicker/ss/README.md

 * `com.ss.contacts.interfaces` - contain code related to all interfaces.
 Currently, only a REST interface is hooked up.
 I also included a placeholder package for a SOAP interface

 ##### Other notes
+It was unclear from the documentation how the JSON should be formated for a collection of results.
+I went with the above conventions keeping each entry in line with the desired format.
 ```
 GET /contacts
 {